Queen Mary University of London04 September 2023

 - The Institute of Dentistry, led by Professor Paul Coulthard, focuses on clinical, epidemiological and public health research in dentistry with a solid basic science research base.

-- The Institute of Health Sciences Education, led by Professor Anthony Warrens, focuses primarily on medical education and pedagogical research within the fields of health and medical education.
+- The Institute of Health Sciences Education, led by Professor Arunthathi Mahendran, focuses primarily on medical education and pedagogical research within the fields of health and medical education.

-The post will be based at one of our three medicine Campuses in London.
-It is a part-time, fixed term appointment for 3 years.
-The starting salary will be Grade 5 and £43,069 per annum (pro-rata), inclusive of London Allowance.
+The post will be based at one of our three Faculty campuses in London.
+It is a part-time, fixed-term appointment for 3 years.
+The starting salary will be Grade 5 and £47,178 per annum (pro-rata), inclusive of London Allowance.

 Queen Mary’s commitment to our diverse and inclusive community is embedded in our appointments processes.
 Reasonable adjustments will be made at each stage of the recruitment process for any candidate with a disability.
 We are open to considering applications from candidates wishing to work flexibly.

-We particularly welcome applications from women who identify as Black, Asian or other minority ethnic groups, who are currently under-represented at this level within the Faculty.
+We particularly welcome applications from people who identify as Black, Asian or other minority ethnic groups, who are currently under-represented at this level within the Faculty.

-The School of Medicine and Dentistry holds two Silver Athena SWAN Awards.
-We are committed to the equality of opportunities and to advancing women’s careers.
+The Faculty of Medicine and Dentistry holds two Silver Athena Swan Awards.
+We are committed to equality of opportunities and to advancing women’s careers.
 We have policies to support staff returning from long-term absence, for flexible arrangements for staff with parental responsibilities and for childcare support.
-As part of the School’s commitment to the Athena SWAN principles we strongly encourage applications from women.
+As part of the Faculty’s commitment to the Athena Swan’s principles we strongly encourage applications from women.

 Valuing Diversity & Committed to Equality